Damon Blalack / Founder and Director of The Red Dirt Film Festival:

 The film was completed with no financial backing and not even a one person film crew.

-Drew Kampion former editor of SURFER, SURFING, and SURFERS PATH stated, “The wonderful thing about this creative product of the combined wills and imaginations of Anais and Billy Yeager is how profoundly it succeeds in quietly crystallizing an alternative reality in the here and now”.
+Drew Kampion, former editor of SURFER, SURFING, and SURFERS PATH magazines stated, “The wonderful thing about this creative product of the combined wills and imaginations of Anais and Billy Yeager is how profoundly it succeeds in quietly crystallizing an alternative reality in the here and now.”

-The film was chosen for the NYC Surf Film Festival and Premiered in 2012.
+The film premiered at the NYC Surf Film Festival in 2012.

 The Yeagers continue to create art, music and films to change the world.

-Their mission is to “help those who cannot help themselves”.
+Their mission is to raise consciousness and help those who cannot help themselves.